 Group size is kept small and we usually only offer this trip for one slot each summer so book early!

 The Adventure at a Glance

 8 days/7 nights trekking in Lake Clark National Park

 Difficulty: Strenuous/Very Challenging

-Duration: 8 days trekking
+Duration: 8 days trekking, no travel days

 Season: Early July - Early September